ArturColen/VirtualAssistant/README.md

 The main function of this project is to make the virtual assistant perform some simple functions, such as typing what the user said, opening Google Chrome and Excel.

 # 💻 Technologies and techniques used
-* `Python:` Activate the device's microphone, understand what the user said, and perform the actions
+* `Python with Speech Recognition and OS:` Activate the device's microphone, understand what the user said, and perform the actions

 # 📁 Project access
 You can [access the source code](https://github.com/ArturColen/VirtualAssistant).